glennklockwood/limelead/content/pages/personal/about.md

 acting position a year later and return to the Advanced Technologies Group at NERSC.

-As of 2021, my role is still predominantly storage-focused and is comprised of three major responsibilities:
+After returning to Advanced Technologies, my role was still predominantly storage-focused and composed of three major responsibilities:

 1. Staying abreast of new technologies, coordinating relationships with storage vendors, and evaluating new technologies as they may pertain to future HPC